marcduiker/building-a-resilient-workflow-with-durable-functions/labs/15_create_azure_resources.md

 In a command prompt type: `az login` in order to login with your Azure credentials.

 > In the examples below I'm using a Powershell specific syntax for variables (e.g. `$location`) which are used in arguments.
-You need to change the syntax of these variables when you're not using Powershell.
+You need to change the syntax of these variables when we're not using Powershell.

 > In order to see what options are available for a given CLI command use the `-h` argument, such as `az group -h` to see the available subcommands for resource groups.